klromans557/Visualize-DataSet-Captions/README.md

 # Visualize-DataSet-Captions
-A simple Python script, built with the help of GPT-4o, used to look through a dataset folder and analyze the caption TXT files therein.
-Information about the distribution & frequency of words & tokens is then diplayed using bar charts, a pie chart, word cloud, length histogram, and a frequency distribution.
+A simple Python script I wrote to test my regularization dataset captions -- built with the help of GPT-4o -- which combs through a dataset folder and analyzes the caption TXT files therein.
+Information about the distribution/frequency of the words/tokens is then diplayed using bar charts, a pie chart, word cloud, length histogram, and a frequency distribution.
 An output TXT with listed token counts is also generated during the process.
-Feel free to use, share, and modify this script to suit your needs. (づ๑•ᴗ•๑)づ♡
+Feel free to use, share, and modify this script to suit your needs.
+<(˶ᵔᵕᵔ˶)>

 ## Table of Contents